Blood Cells (1

-Total Cholesterol: HDL Ratio is a calculation which indicates the amount of ‘good’ cholesterol there are in terms of the total cholesterol in the body.
+Total Cholesterol: HDL Ratio is a calculation which indicates the ratio of ‘good’ cholesterol in terms of the total cholesterol in the body.
 HDL helps to remove cholesterol from the heart’s arteries.
-Total cholesterol: HDL ratio test is used to estimate the risk of developing heart disease.
+Total cholesterol: HDL ratio tests are used to estimate the risk of developing heart disease.

 Non-HDL Cholesterol is the number of total cholesterols without the high-density lipoprotein (HDL), the ‘good’ cholesterol.
-NON-HDL cholesterol tests are used to investigate the lipid profile during the estimation the risk of developing heart disease.
+Non-HDL cholesterol tests are used to investigate the lipid profile during the estimation of the risk of developing heart disease.

-Checking your levels of HbA1c is how to confirm if you have (or are at risk of developing) diabetes.
+Checking your levels of HbA1c is a way of confirming if you have (or are at risk of developing) diabetes.
 Unmanaged or undiagnosed diabetes is one of the leading causes of mortality.
 For anyone who already knows they have diabetes, regular HbA1c checks are essential to monitor progress.